balancer/balancer-deployments/v3/scripts/20250411-balancer-registry-initializer-v2/readme.md

 Second deployment of the `BalancerContractRegistryInitializer`, responsible for populating the registry with routers and pool factories (and initial aliases).

-This updates the StablePool and StableSurgePool factories to V2, and adds the Gyro 2CLP and ECLP pools.
+This updates the StablePool and StableSurgePool factories to V2, and adds the Gyro and ReClamm pools.

 ## Useful Files